 You may have seen news segments about companies that allow—even encourage— employees to drink at work.
 According to a 2012 article on ABCnews.go.com, ad agencies do, or at least they did at that time.
 One firm’s employee said that it “incentivizes and enthuses” employees, and another said it helps the creative process.
 Tech companies were mentioned as allowing drinking, too, especially after a “win.”
 The article even quoted a study that found a little alcohol enhances the creative process.To allow drinking at work brings up a host of issues.
 Take employees in recovery, for example.
 These people are often counseled on how to handle the question “Why don’t you drink?” or the taunt, “C’mon, have just one with us” in social situations, but they shouldn’t be placed in this situation at work.
 Also, what if someone gets in an accident on the way home?
 Isn’t the company wholly or partially at fault, like a bar is?
 (The situation is different for people in dangerous jobs; there are strict workplace rules about drinking on the job.)

 In most jobs, it’s not easy trying to perform when suffering from alcohol use disorder (although people who are on the road a lot, or executives who aren’t accountable can get away with it easier, it seems).
-When employees are found to have a problem, however, it’s often strongly suggested that they attend rehab with the help of an Employee Assistance Program.
+When employees are found to have a problem, however, it’s often strongly suggested that they take part in a residential rehab program for their alcohol addiction with the help of an Employee Assistance Program.
 Drinking while at work is such a touchy subject that the government includes the rules in their handbook for supervisors: Alcoholism in the Workplace: A Handbook for Supervisors.
 Here is a succinct explanation of guidelines and laws around drinking at work:

 “Federal legal protections for alcoholics in the workplace are designed to encourage them to seek help without jeopardizing their employment.
 However, those protections do not extend to alcoholic behavior in the workplace.